Ongoing Learning Hub

 Click for workshop details

 Workplace sexual harassment is a harmful pattern of behaviour that negatively impacts individual staff as well as larger workplace units and teams.
-Over the course of three evenings, we break down our project’s full session where participants will identify and discuss the underlying issues that may lead to harmful workplace sexual harassment and, develop a practical lens and understanding of what ‘Consent at Work’ can mean in and for your workplace.
-Participants will also leave with learning effective skills for bystander intervention, how to better support staff who have disclosed experiences of workplace sexual harassment as well as information about how to navigate the local resource map of support available for Manitobans.
+Over the course of three evenings, we would break down our project’s full session, where participants would identify and discuss the underlying issues that may lead to harmful workplace sexual harassment and develop a practical lens and understanding of what ‘Consent at Work’ means in and for their workplace.
+Participants left with effective skills for bystander intervention, as well as knowledge on how to better support staff who have disclosed experiences of workplace sexual harassment, and information on navigating the local resource map of support available to Manitobans.

 Visit consentatwork.ca to learn more.